 Getting There to Aguada Fort: From Goa International Airport And Panjim

-Getting there to Aguada Fort is very easy from Dabolim International Airport as it is just 39 kilometers/1 hour (approx.).
-Those who are coming from Panjim have to travel around 16 kilometers/34 minutes (approx.).
-Buses from the other towns of Goa opiate from Mapusa on a frequent basis.
+Getting to Aguada Fort is easy from Dabolim International Airport as it is just 39 kilometers/1 hour (approx.).
+Those coming from Panjim must travel around 16 kilometers/34 minutes (approx.).
+Buses from the other towns of Goa opiate from Mapusa frequently.

 Ideal Duration to Explore the Aguada Fort

 1 hour (approx.) is enough to explore Aguada Fort